ppetrovtv/pine_script_docs/source/Shapes_using_plotshape,_plotchar,_plotarrow.rst

 .. image:: images/Plotarrow_example_2.png

-This screenshot shows the original “Chaikin Oscillator” alongside the script for better understanding.
+This screenshot shows the original "Chaikin Oscillator" alongside the script for better understanding.

 As was stated earlier, the high of the arrow is chosen proportionally to